Australian Industrial Chemicals Introduction Scheme (AICIS)

 Australia (AICIS) Varies Inventory Listing After Revocation of CBI Approval for CAS 403656-23-5

-AICIS has revoked the Confidential Business Information (CBI) status for CAS 403656-23-5, transitioning the substance to a public listing on the Australian Inventory of Industrial Chemicals.
-Affected companies must update regulatory and supply chain documentation to reflect the public chemical identity and ensure continued compliance with disclosure requirements.
+AICIS has revoked the confidential status of CAS 403656-23-5, transitioning the substance to a public listing on the Australian Inventory of Industrial Chemicals.
+Companies must update regulatory filings and supply chain disclosures to reflect the public chemical identity and ensure compliance with transparency requirements.

 industrialchemicals.gov.auAustraliaAustralia